 Uproar in Taiwan’s LGBTIQ community has increased public support of legal same-sex unions in recent polls.
 Yu Mei-nu, of the Democratic Progressive Party of Taiwan, drafted a legalizing same-sex unions and believes it can be enacted within the year.

-The progressive stances of Nepal and Taiwan, Province of China, give us reason to be optimistic towards greater protections and positive legislation for LGBTIQ people in Asia.
+The progressive stances of Nepal and Taiwan give us reason to be optimistic towards greater protections and positive legislation for LGBTIQ people in Asia.

 Published on November 1, 2016 | OutRight Action International an LGBT human rights organization